Skip to content

 </EntityType>

 • The Cache.OnDemand term is used to indicate that the cached entities for an entity type should be refreshed right before a client's download query is executed, subject also to Cache.Timeout, which defaults to one hour if not specified.
-Shorter timeouts (such as PT0S to force cache refresh on each client download) should be used with care since, if clients frequently execute download queries, the resulting load on the back-end system and/or cache database may be excessive.
+Short timeouts (such as PT0S to force cache refresh on each client download) should be used with care since, if clients frequently execute download queries, the resulting load on the back-end system and/or cache database may be excessive.
+However if the client always needs the most up-to-date data, PT0S may be appropriate.

 Example: